datanav/docs/hub/documentation/data-synchronization/connectors/contract-connectors.rst

      - The client secret as provided in the connector configuration.
      - String
    * - ``oauth_refresh_token``
-     - The initial oauth2 refresh key obtained during onboarding.
+     - The initial oauth2 refresh token obtained during onboarding.
      - String

 Tripletex authentication